Since as far back as I can remember, money has cast a shadow over my life. Can you relate?

 In the last decade, the shadow was more human sized but still omnipresent.
 I would pay off my credit cards only to charge them back up again.
 And, of course, there were my student loans.

 Soon, however, I am going to be debt-free (except for my mortgage) and that has got me thinking: what will my post-debt relationship with money look like?
 Will the shadow fade away?

 There are lots of ways money worries affect our lives.
 Here are a few I identified that were true for me.

 I remember when I first signed up with Mint which is a website that, once you provide information about your accounts, creates a dashboard of your money.
-It was in December of 2014 and I am not sure what drove me to do it.
-I was dealing with a lot of anxiety at the time so I wouldn’t be surprised if I had reached a point where I decided knowing couldn’t be any worse than not knowing.
+It was in December of 2014 and I had reached a point where I decided knowing couldn’t be any worse than not knowing.

 The crazy thing was, that even with my condo being under water and having a lot of debt, my net worth at the time was not only positive but in the low six figures.
 And I wouldn’t have known it if I hadn’t gotten up the courage to engage with my money.

 Assuming we are bad with money (and always will be)